 Upon receipt of a SIP initial INVITE request with the SDP offer including IMS data channel media descriptions from the originating network, if the IMS AS determined that the terminating registered UE:

 1) supports IMS data channel capabilities and is authorized to use IMS data channel, the IMS AS shall notify the DCSF about a session establishment request event, with a calling identity set to the value of the P-Asserted-Identity header field and a called identity set to the value of Request URI of the received initial INVITE request, and shall not send a INVITE request to the S-CSCF until receiving an acknowledgement from the DCSF.
 Based on the received Media instruction set from the DCSF, the IMS AS shall select the MF and request the MF to allocate required data channel media resources.
-Based on the response of the reserved media resource from the MF, the IMS AS shall
+Based on the response of the reserved media resource from the MF, the IMS AS shall: